Mikfor/mikfor.github.io/docs/e_about.markdown

 Through our analysis, we were able to gain a deeper understanding of the complex factors that contribute to traffic accidents, and we hope that our work will help inform policy and decision-making in the future.

 See full notebook here: [Jupyternbviewer](https://nbviewer.org/github/Mikfor/FinalAssignment_B/blob/main/traffic%20incident_Project_Assignemt_B.ipynb).
+(Opens in the same tab)